Image from Canva

 The cost of professional staging depends on several factors: the size and condition of the home, the level of service desired, the seller’s budget, whether rental furniture and accessories are needed, and if any third-party contracting work (painting, electrical, carpentry, etc.) is required.

-After an initial assessment, a stager provides a quote for their services based on their observations and recommendations.
-Professional home stagers usually charge between $150 to $600 for an initial two-hour consultation, and the national average for a complete staging project is about $1,500.
+After an initial assessment, a professional home stager provides a quote for their services based on their observations and recommendations.
+According to Realtor.com, the average cost is $300 to $600 for an initial consultation, and $500 to $600 per month per staged room.

 Whether using a DIY approach or enlisting the help of a professional to help a home look its best, staging is a good investment that will attract more buyer and agent attention online, in print, and in person.
 Staging presents the home as a good value that’s in move-in-ready condition.